Sally Hunter: Development

 Dow Blyton made her first appearance on 26 July 2001, as Sally arrives in Chester to sort out her "warring" family.
 Hollyoaks marks Dow Blyton's first major acting role.
 Sally is characterised as a "strong-willed and caring" female.
 She has a tumultuous relationship with her husband Les Hunter (John Graham Davies), but they later "sorted out their differences".
 One of the Hunter family's main stories was coping with the disappearance of their eldest daughter, Ellie Mills (Sarah Baxendale).
 Ellie went missing in Ibiza but later returns home after two years.
 Steve Hendry from the Sunday Mail assessed that Ellie's disappearance left Sally "on the verge of a breakdown".
 Baxendale told Hendry that Ellie does not think about how her disappearance affected her family.
 She said that Ellie is a "bitch" who thinks she does not have to answer to anyone, including her parents.

+Writers featured Sally in a marriage crisis storyline which was developed from Les' alcoholism story.
+In 2002, their son, Dan (Andrew McNair) loses the license for the family garage business after he gets involved in an illegal MOT racket.
+Les subsequently begins to drink heavily and effects the Hunter's marriage.
+Les physically assaults Sally during a drunken altercation.
+Sally decides to forgive Les and pretends the incident was her own fault.
+Les gets drunk and hits her again and she decides to throw Les out of the family home.

+In 2004, writers revisited the issue of Sally and Les' tempestuous marriage.
+Their problems have a negative effect on their son, Lee Hunter (Alex Carter).
+He struggles with the prospect of the Hunters being a broken family.
+Carter told an Inside Soap writer that Lee decides to intervene in his parents' marriage and convinces Les to make an emotional speech.
+He explained that "seeing his parents split is the last straw" and to prevent a divorce he convinces his father to act fast.
+Carter added that it was typical of Les to blunder his speech and further annoy Sally.
+Carter assessed that it was actually "the final nail in the coffin" for the Hunter marriage.
+Les' further attempt to convince Sally otherwise is also unsuccessful.
+Carter explained that Les realises he needs to act to save his marriage and dresses in his old leather biking outfit to woo Sally.
+This creates hysterical laughter from Sally, who cannot believe Les thinks an old outfit could save their broken marriage.
+Carter concluded that "I think he'll just have to accept things will never be the same again."